cppalliance/cppalliance.github.io/_posts/2021-10-10-RichardsOctoberUpdate.md

 with a stream type compatible with Windows, such as a socket or named pipe... or even adapt the example to use a Beast `http::async_read` - and presto!
 You have a ready-made HTTP server which applies a timeout to reading messages.

+Update 2021-10-11: I have since modified the example so that on windows a local tcp socket pair is created and a coroutine is spawned to handle the input side of things.
+The demo now compiles and runs with MSVC2019.

 # A Note on Performance

 It is important that I point out that this example token has been written with ease of use as the primary motivating